 At any given point, a stock, bond, option or any other financial instrument that is actively traded will have a bid and ask price.
-These figures refer to how much you must pay to purchase the asset and how much money you would make if you sold the asset.
-In addition, you will see numbers next to the bid and ask quotes that tell you how much of the asset you can trade at those price and how long you can expect those prices to remain relevant.
-Understanding these numbers will make you a smarter investor.
+These figures show the cost per share of buying or selling that asset.
+In addition, you will see numbers next to the bid and ask quotes that tell you how many shares of the asset you can trade at that price.
+The difference between the bid and ask price is called "the spread."

 Bid vs. Ask

 The bigger your order, the more important it is to keep a close eye on the bid and ask sizes.
-If the amount you wish to trade exceeds the bid or ask size, you must execute some of your order at a less favorable price, or you must wait.
+If the amount you wish to trade exceeds the bid or ask size, you may have to execute some of your order at a less favorable price.
 Assume you want to buy 10,000 shares and are willing to pay, at most, $20.2.
 Since only 5,000 shares are available for purchase at this price, part of your order, 5,000 shares to be exact, will remain unfulfilled.

 As soon as you buy 5,000 shares and exhaust the ask at $20.2, the screen will display a higher ask price and a new size, which is now the lowest price someone is willing to sell shares at -- say $20.3.
 You can either pay $20.3 for the remaining 5,000 shares or wait until someone else comes along willing to sell shares at $20.2.

-Even if the bid and ask sizes are below the quantity you are planning to buy or sell, you should still pay attention, because they give you an idea about the price movement you can expect in the near future.
+Even if the bid and ask sizes are below the quantity you are planning to buy or sell, they will still give you an idea about the price movement you can expect in the near future.
 If the bid size is far smaller than the ask size, the asset's price is likely to decline; if the ask size is far smaller, it is more likely to advance.
 This is because as these sizes are exhausted, the next best prices become available.
 If the bid is exhausted, the next best price is a lower price, while the next best ask price is a higher one.